johnbillion/slurpetta/README.markdown

 ./update core
 ```

 The `plugins` and `themes` directories will contain all the plugins and themes when the script is done.
+In addition, the `popular` directory will contain symlinks to all plugins with over 1M active installations, and the `top` directory will contain symlinks to all plugins with over 5M active installations.
 The `core` directory will contain the latest release of WordPress core.

 ### Scanning the results